 Turmeric is one of my all-time favourite spices.
 I love using it in my cooking as it adds the colour of sunshine and a warm earthy bitterness.
 I also love it for its awesome therapeutic properties.
 Turmeric is a powerful anti-inflammatory and antioxidant.
 A daily dose of turmeric is great for general health and especially for those suffering from inflammatory conditions.
 It also has a wonderful protective and tonic effect on the liver and cardiovascular system.

 Homemade turmeric paste is an easy way to include this goodness in your daily diet at a therapeutic dose.
 Making a week to ten days supply at a time means that it is readily on hand and easy to stir into a base of milk or small pot of yoghurt.
 Personally, I love it in a glass of homemade frothy almond milk however if I am in a hurry I will stir it into a little cold milk and choof it down whilst running out the door!
 In winter I like my turmeric paste in warm almond milk with chai spices such as cinnamon, cardamom, cloves and a teaspoon of raw honey … YUM!

 In Ayurveda, the traditional medicine of India, turmeric has been given in spiced milk or ghee since time immemorial.
 This traditional knowledge is now backed bush science.
-For your body to utilise the great stuff in turmeric like curcumin you need piperine, a compound conveniently found in black pepper and a whack of good quality fat, both of which are in this paste.
+For your body to utilise the great stuff in turmeric like curcumin, you need piperine, a compound conveniently found in black pepper.
+You also need a whack of good quality fat, both of which are in this paste.

 Before you launch into your first batch of turmeric paste beware that this spice STAINS!
 I have yellow blotches over my bench tops and cutting boards, a legacy of speed cooking with a toddler hanging off my leg.
 The colour does fade but it takes time.

 - 1/2 cup turmeric powder (preferably organic)

 - 1 cup filtered/spring/rain water

 - 1 tablespoon of fat - choose from butter, ghee or virgin coconut oil

 - 1 tsp of fresh cracked black pepper

 - Mix the turmeric powder, pepper and water in a small saucepan until combined and bring to a gentle simmer.